{SECTION_MENU}

 Obsessive and compulsive feelings

-resources for coping with obsessive and compulsive feelings include an explanation of what obsessive and compulsive moods are and how it may affect you.
-It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your obsessive and compulsive feelings, counselling, a number of other workshops and therapies (art and drama therapies being some examples) and hARMED – a workshop for anyone using self-harm as a coping strategy.
+Resources for coping with obsessive and compulsive feelings include an explanation of what obsessive and compulsive moods are and how it may affect you.
+It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your obsessive and compulsive feelings, counselling, several other workshops and therapies (art and drama therapies being some examples) and

 https://www.otrbristol.org.uk/whats-going-on-for-you/obsessions-compulsions/